SHUHAIB-T/SQL-Database-PSQL-/PSQL.md

 -- Creating an SP-GiST index on the 'point' column in the 'locations' table CREATE INDEX idx_point ON locations USING SPGIST (point);
 ``````

+### clustered index and non-clustured inedex
+indexes are tables or views that shows the